What is the IRBMED Fee Structure for Industry/Commercial Sponsors?

 Studies with direct or prime sponsorship from DHHS (including NIH) and/or other federal agencies applying the Common Rule are required to comply with the current Common Rule regulations (“pre-2018 Common Rule”).
 Please ensure your application identifies any current or pending external funding in section 02 (see step-by-step guide “Adding a Sponsor” available through eResearch Training and Reference Materials page, heading “Procedure Documents & Tips”).

-Some eResearch 4.3 updates are designed to accommodate expected updates to the federal regulations (“2018 Revised Common Rule”) currently scheduled to go into effect on July 19, 2018; prior to this “Effective Date,” U-M will pilot the burden-reducing provision of the 2018 Common Rule for non-federally funded human subjects research.
+Some eResearch 4.3 updates are designed to accommodate updates to the federal regulations (“2018 Revised Common Rule”) scheduled to go into effect on January 21, 2019; prior to this “Effective Date,” U-M will pilot the burden-reducing provision of the 2018 Common Rule for non-federally funded human subjects research.

 In most cases the eResearch ‘smartform’ will appropriate route studies regardless of funding.
 IRB staff will work with the study team to ensure each project receives the correct type of review and outcome determination.